ibm-cloud-architecture/terraform-openshift4-aws/README0.md

 ```

 Create your cluster and then associate the private Hosted Zone Record in Route53 with the loadbalancer for the `*.apps.<cluster>.<domain>`.

+## Removal Procedure

+For the removal of the cluster, there are several considerations for removing AWS resources that are created by the cluster directly, but not using Terraform.
+These resources are unknown to terraform and must be deleted manually from AWS console.
+Some of these resources also hamper the ability to run `terraform destroy` as it becomes a dependent resource that prevent its parent resource to be deleted.

+The cluster created resources are:

+- Resources that prevents `terraform destroy` to be completed:
+  - Worker EC2 instances
+  - Application Load Balancer (classic load balancer) for the `*.apps.<cluster>.<domain>`
+  - Security Group for the application load balancer
+- Other resources that are not deleted:
+  - S3 resource for image-registry
+  - IAM users for the cluster
+  - Public Route53 Record set associated with the application load balancer

+## Advanced topics